mcmatan/int/README.md

 ```

 ### Redundant Connection (Detecting cycles)
+Time complexity: O(V + E) (We are iterating on both edges and nodes)

+In short: start from any node since all are connected.
+Dfs until noticed we are in a cycle.
+Backtrack while selecting all cycle nodes.
+Return the first edge from the right which is within the cycle.

 The questions tells us about a tree that all nodes were connected, but one edge was added that created a cycle.
 We need to find that edge.